otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Success message (DATA)
   The human-readable details of this message.
 It contains the string "An error occurred".

+Failure MAC (MAC)
+  The MAC with the appropriate MAC key of everything: from the message type to the Failure message.
 ```

 ### Network Fragmentation of the Prekey Publication Message